kubermatic/docs/content/kubermatic/v2.18/architecture/requirements/support_policy/provider_support_matrix/vSphere/vSphere.en.md

 The vsphere user has to have to following permissions on the correct resources:

 #### User Cluster Could Controller Manager / CSI
+**Note:** Below roles were updated based on [vsphere-storage-plugin-roles] for external CCM which is available from kkp v2.18+ and vsphere v7.0.2+

 For provisioning actions of the KKP seed cluster, a technical user (e.g. `cust-ccm-cluster`) is needed: